Elementor Review: The Best WordPress Page Builder

 What is Elementor?

-Elementor is a powerful drag and drop WordPress page builder plugin and in my humble opinion one of the best.
+Elementor is a powerful drag-and-drop WordPress page builder plugin and in my humble opinion one of the best.

 It allows you to create unique and high-quality posts and pages that stand out from the standard and plain WordPress-themed templates.
-When using Elementor you are free to design your pages however you want without the need to write a single HTML, CSS, or PHP code.
-It’s accessible to anyone, from an experienced web designer to a small bakery owner who has big dreams of branching out onto the web.
+When using Elementor, you are free to design your pages however you want without the need to write a single HTML, CSS, or PHP code.
+It’s accessible to anyone, from an experienced web designer to a small bakery owner who dreams of branching out onto the web.

-If you’re just starting out with your website or looking for a way to improve the quality of an existing one, then Elementor is a good place to start.
+If you’re starting out with your website or looking for a way to improve the quality of an existing one, then Elementor is a good place to start.

 What are Page Builders?